 You need to set up your Page Layout first.

 - Go to the Page Layout tab and then click on the marked icon in the following image.

 - Next, the Page Setup window will appear.

 - Make sure you check Scale with document and Align with page margins.

 - After that, click on the Custom Header…

-Read More: How to Align Text in Excel (3 Quick Methods)
+Read More: How to Add Header in Excel

 Step-2: Inserting and Customizing Header Content

 Let me show you how to insert header elements for the printing copy.